 But this one also made by Cuisinart and is way less expensive AND I know two people who have this one and love it as much as I love mine.
 And you can get even less expensive here, still electric and it has great reviews.
 Mine stores easily on a shelf in my basement and I keep the freezer bowl in my deep freezer - or I run to my mom's and use hers lol.
 So this is my official recommendation to you to get an ice cream maker...you won't be sorry, especially when you taste the difference home made makes.

 Short answer: no, you can borrow from a friend.
-If not that, then you won’t be able to make this and all the other wonderful ice creams I am going to share with you.
-There is no-churn ice cream floating around the internet everywhere these days that you could try.
-However the jury (meaning my children) is still out on that…I made this one, and they liked it, but a few other we tried they didn’t care for and they also found it weird that no-churn doesn’t really melt…so you can always give this a try but no guarantees.
+If not that, then you won't be able to make this and all the other wonderful ice creams I am going to share with you.

-Is all ice cream made with eggs?
+Is all ice cream made with egg yolks?

 Omfg is there ever.
 You will never get over that you have lived however long you have lived and not made your own ice cream.
 And if you're already making your own ice cream, you are reading this and saying HELL YES right now.
 It is creamier, richer and more genuine in flavor than anything store bought.
 Cherry ice cream?
 Tastes like fresh cherries.
 Strawberry ice cream?
 Legit strawberry - NOT overly sweetened and processed tasting.
 Andddd you can make all kinds of flavor combinations - fresh fruit or otherwise.
 This is a journey you will start and never be sorry you got on.

-I think my best trick in making this so damn good is double steeping.
+- I think my best trick in making this so damn good is double steeping.
 I steep the Kix in the heavy cream prior to cooking and again after it has cooked with the sugar.
 This intensifies the cereal flavor (which is like a creamy sweet corn flavor).

-The caramel was so unnecessary, and you certainly can bypass it entirely and make this without.
+- The caramel was so unnecessary, and you certainly can bypass it entirely and make this without.
 But I had caramel sitting around so, again, why the hell not?